 Like many popular ideas of the war, this isn’t entirely accurate.
 Most of the really important battles of the Revolution did play out in the traditional manner.

 General Washington was constantly trying to drill his army up to European standards so they could stand up to the British in the field.
-But there is an element of truth to it.
-The Americans made very effective use of tactics that we’d recognize today as guerrilla warfare.
+But there is an element of truth to it: the Americans made very effective use of tactics that we’d recognize today as guerrilla warfare.

 No general during the war was better at these sorts of tactics than Francis Marion.
 Popularly known as the “Swamp Fox,” Marion spent the war showing the British just how uncomfortable he could make their time in the Colonies with nothing but a few dozen rifles and a refusal to “fight fairly.”

-Like many leaders of the Revolution, Marion had spent time as a young man fighting with the British during the French and Indian War.
+Like many leaders of the American Revolution, Marion had spent time as a young man fighting with the British during the French and Indian War.
 During the war, Marion served as a lieutenant during a campaign against the Cherokee.
 This campaign was brutal as Marion’s unit burned villages in an effort to starve the Cherokee into submission.

 But it did teach Marion some important lessons about how to fight a war.
 The Cherokee didn’t fight in the traditional manner either.
 Facing an overwhelming force, they used the landscape to their advantage and emerged to fight only when they held a significant advantage.
 Marion quickly realized that these tactics could be incredibly effective.